How to Find the Best Places to Visit for a Road Trip in Croatia

 If you are visiting for the first time, we recommend hiring a car or a driver for a coastal drive.

-Our preference of where to stay would be Zadar and Split.
-You have many options for visiting National Parks and some of Croatia’s islands as day trips.
+Our preference for where to stay would be Zadar and Split.
+You can visit National Parks and some of Croatia’s islands as day trips.

 But what is important for your ultimate road trip to Croatia is to plan to stay for at least two weeks.